Supervised-Learning-Aided Communication Framework for MIMO Systems with Low-Resolution ADCs: Analysis for MIMO systems With One-Bit ADCs

-where the equality of \eqref{Eq_V-A_MCD} holds only for the one-bit-ADC case, and $ \| {\bf a}\|_0$ is the zero norm that denotes the number of nonzero elements in a vector ${\bf a}$.
-From \eqref{Eq_V-A_MCD}, $P_{{\rm e},i}^{\rm vec}$ of the MCD method is upper bounded as
+where $ \| {\bf a}\|_0$ is the zero norm that denotes the number of nonzero elements in a vector ${\bf a}$.
+Note that the equality of \eqref{Eq_V-A_MCD} holds only for the one-bit-ADC case.
+From \eqref{Eq_V-A_MCD}, $P_{{\rm e},k}^{\rm vec}$ of the MCD method is upper bounded as